 Things we need to know:

-When you have had cervical cancer, life insurance may not be something that you think is going to be available to you.
+When you have had cervical cancer, life insurance (also known as term life insurance) may not be something that you think is going to be available to you.
+You may think that insurers think that you are too ‘high risk’ to have life insurance cover.
 We regularly help people that have had cancer to arrange insurance but there is no one clear insurer that stands out as being a cancer champion, within the insurance world, your chance of getting life insurance really comes down to your individual circumstances.

-Applications for life insurance after having had cervical cancer are going to focus on some key details about your health.
-The insurer is going to want to know the staging and grading your cancer was diagnosed at, the treatment schedule that you had and any lasting complications that you experience.
+Applications for life cover after having had cervical cancer are going to focus on some key details about your health.
+The life insurance company is going to want to know the staging and grading your cancer was diagnosed at, the treatment schedule that you had and any lasting complications that you experience.
 Insurers are also really keen on dates.
 They like to know when you were diagnosed, how long your treatment lasted, when you last had treatment and the time since you were given the all clear.

-Where the cervical cancer was a low staging/grading and quite a few years have passed, some insurers might be able to offer you life insurance at what is known as standard terms.
-For cancers that were diagnosed at a higher classification, or where recent treatment has taken place, it's more likely that insurers will consider offering terms at a higher premium.
+Where the cervical cancer was a low staging/grading and quite a few years have passed, some insurers might be able to offer you life insurance at what is known as normal terms (standard life insurance offer).
+For cancers that were diagnosed at a higher classification, or where recent treatment has taken place, it's more likely that insurers will consider offering terms at a higher premium (a non-standard rating).

 Critical illness applications are going to be applied for in a similar way to life insurance, but there is a glaring elephant in the room.
 One of the key conditions to claim for with critical illness cover is cancer.
 Given that you have had cervical cancer in the past, it is something that insurers may want to take a little more time to consider.